drallieiv/KinanCity/KinanCity-core/README.md

 **Note :**  A usage help is shown if called without any parameters or an invalid set of parameters.

 **About Captchas**
 KinanCity needs to solve captchas.
-It currently uses [2captcha](https://2captcha.com) which requires an **apiKey** that must be given each time or saved in the config file.
+It currently uses 2captcha which requires an **apiKey** that must be given each time or saved in the config file.
+If you want to help, please use our referral link : http://2captcha.com/?from=2219901

 **Running in command line**
 The examples below only give the arguments that will follow the launch command : `java -jar KinanCity-core-<version>.jar` or `start.sh` for unix and `start.bat` for windows